openshift/request-header-saml-service-provider/README.md

 We recommend you setup your inventory based on the example provided and update the username, password, and URL fields as you need.
 You may also want to provide an ``ansible.cfg`` file as well.
 The ``inventory`` and ``ansible.cfg`` files are currently ignored by git.

+The playbooks should be run from a bastion, or jump, host outside of the cluster itself.

 ```
 $ mv inventory.example inventory
 ```